seatable/seatable-admin-docs/manual/upgrade/extra-upgrade-notice.md

 keep_days = 180
 ```

-2.Add configuration in dtable_web_settings.py so that the newly created Base is saved to the dtable-storage-server, and the old Base is still read and written from seaf-server.
+2) Add configuration in dtable_web_settings.py so that the newly created bases are saved to the dtable-storage-server, and the old bases are still read and written from seaf-server.

 In dtable_web_settings.py